How Health Care Without Harm Began

 In response to this serious problem, 28 organizations came together in California to form the coalition Health Care Without Harm (HCWH).
 We believe that given the mission of healthcare to “first, do no harm”, the healthcare industry has a moral and mission-related responsibility to address its own environmental footprint as well as become leaders in society in supporting a sustainable economy and healthy communities.

-Since its founding, HCWH has grown into a broad-based international coalition of hundreds of organizations and thousands of hospitals and health partners in more than 50 countries, with offices in Reston (Virginia), Brussels, Buenos Aires and Manila and strategic partners located on every continent.
+Since its founding, HCWH has grown into a broad-based international coalition of hundreds of organizations and thousands of hospitals and health partners in more than 50 countries, with offices in Reston (Virginia), Brussels, Manila, a regional team in Latin America and strategic partners located on every continent.

 For more information, please contact us.